chrismaynardampon/amrypharmacy/README.md

-# amrypharmacy inventory and management system
+# amrypharmacy inventory management system

 ## Frontend
 Go to the frontend folder: